 JAMES DICK CONSTRUCTION LIMITED

 Hidden Quarry Visual Information Package

 Table of Contents

 Executive Summary 3

 Introduction 4

-Views Along Highway 7 9
+Views Along Highway 7 Ć

 Views along the Sixth Line 18

 Views from the Quarry Site looking to the North West 27

-Long Distance Visibility from the Area to the West the West
+Long Distance Visibility from the Area to the West 31

 Views from the Seventh Line and lands to the East 37

 Visual Cross Section Analysis 40

 EXECUTIVE SUMMARY

 The Hidden Quarry was named the Hidden Quarry for a reason.
 It is well hidden from view from surrounding properties and from nearby residences.
 This information is being prepared in the absence of a specific policy or criteria requiring a stand alone Visual Impact Report.
 The material herein is being prepared in the spirit to allow council to have information on visual impact that they have requested in order to make their decision.
 In keeping with the subjective nature of the subject matter, this information package is largely made up of notated photos to describe the visual nature of the project.

 The following package provides information on:

-- views from around the site, - photographic panoramas of existing views, - analysis of the topography around the site identifying areas that are more likely to be able to see the site, - analysis of existing vegetation screens on site and off site that may screen or filter views - production of accurate cross sections with trees and stockpiles - analysis of proposed berms - comparison of existing views of the old gravel pit and stockpiles that currently reside on site with the proposed operation - analysis of the truck entrance

-After conducting the above work it is clear that the proposed operation is well hidden from the surrounding area and residential properties.
+- views from around the site, - photographic panoramas of existing views, - analysis of the topography around the site identifying areas that are more likely to be able to see the site, - analysis of existing vegetation screens on site and off site that may screen or filter views - production of accurate cross sections with trees and stockpiles - analysis of proposed berms - comparison of existing views of the old gravel pit and stockpiles that currently reside on site with the proposed operation - analysis of the truck entrance After conducting the above work it is clear that the proposed operation is well hidden from the surrounding area and residential properties.
 It is also hidden from the industrial lands to the east and to the south.
 There are no views into the operation from the surrounding Provincial Highway 7 or the township concession roads.
+INTRODUCTION James Dick Construction Limited has made a Zoning Bylaw amendment application and an Aggregate Resources Act application on lands described as Part of the West Half Lot 1 Concession 6 Eramosa.
+The property fronts on Highway 7 and the Sixth Line.
+The location of the proposed area to be licensed is shown in Figure 1.